turingschool/md_launch_curriculum/Mod0/syllabus.md

 ## Computer Literacy Skill Requirements
 While computer literacy skills have never been an entry requirement for students at Turing, we recognize that some students may need to spend more time developing these skills to feel comfortable in this remote learning environment.
 Read through the following skills to identify where you might need to spend more time practicing before starting your Turing journey.

-- **Typing Speed:** It is recommended that students have an average typing speed of at least 50 words per minute before beginning their journey at Turing.
-You can test your current typing speed [here](https://www.typing.com/student/tests).
-While not a requirement for the program, aim for a goal of typing 50 words per minute or faster.
+- **Typing Speed:** While not a requirement for the program, a typing speed of 50 words per minute or faster is a nice goal to achieve as a developer.
 Typing quickly and accurately without looking at the keyboard will make many things easier throughout your time at Turing.
 Also, you will find that typing code is different than typing "regular" text (e.g. a letter or essay).
+	- You can test your current typing speed [here](https://www.typing.com/student/tests).
+		- The 1-minute, 3-minute, and 5-minute timed tests are FREE!
+		- Select a timed test and follow the directions to complete the test and see your results!
+	- You can also test your code typing speed [here](https://typing.io/lesson/csharp/asp.net/CSharpCodeParser.cs/1).
+		- Just start typing, don't stop until you're done!
+		- Once you're finished, scroll down to the bottom to see your results.
 - **Keyboard Shortcuts:** The students who are most successful at Turing regularly use [keyboard shortcuts](https://support.apple.com/en-us/HT201236) to complete routine tasks on the computer.
 Prior to starting your time in Mod 0, you should be comfortable with at least the following commands:
     - `Ctrl + c` - copy
     - `Ctrl + v` - paste